andyl/datacat/notes/devlog.md

 Ash Learning
 - [x] Fix ash formatting
 - [x] Configure ash_admin
-- [ ] Follow ash tutorials: authentication
+- [x] Follow ash tutorials: authentication

+Progression
+- [ ] Ash
+- [ ] Ash-Postgres
+- [ ] Ash-Phoenix
+- [ ] Ash-Admin
+- [ ] Ash-Authentication

+Recap
+- There is a ton to learn
+- Ash is not productive without generators
+- Doesn't feel solid
+- Not ready for production app
+- Discord has improved a lot

+Next step
+- [ ] Work on generators(?)
+- [ ] Forget about ASH until they provide generators
+- [ ] Keep watching the videos and reading the docs
+- [ ] Read the discord every day
-- [ ] Build out resources
+- [ ] See how things pan out over time